Brisbane Marriage Registry Photography Overview

 Please also note that although the red arrow points to the left door, quite often the right hand door is used - it just depends on the security guard on the day!

 Bear in mind (because this is very important) the Turbot St Secure Parking building next door is closed on weekends.
-Don’t fret, the Wickham Terrace car park 260m down Turbot street is open on weekends (entrance from Turbot Street) and is only $6 on weekends and has abundant parks (unless there is a major Saturday event on).
+Don’t fret, the Wickham Terrace car park 260m down Turbot street is open on weekends (entrance from Turbot Street) and is only $6 on weekends and has abundant parks (unless there is a major Saturday event on like a footy game or something on at Suncorp Stadium).

-It’s also worth noting that Turbot St Secure parkings closes at 6PM Monday-Thursday so don’t park here if you can’t get back before that time (or a call out charge might apply).
+It’s also worth noting that Turbot St Secure parking closes at 6PM Monday-Thursday so don’t park here if you can’t get back before that time (or a $125 call out charge will apply).

 Arriving at the Registry